bgawalt/papis-akka-demo/README.md

 an HTTP API, built using an actor framework.
 It makes use of Scala's Akka and Spray libraries to let you train and utilize a simple, two-class text classifier.

+To get up to speed, first read about the project that inspired this tutorial project in the full report about data science and concurrency: [Deploying predictive models with the actor framework](file://doc/papis_akka_demo.pdf)

 You shouldn't need more than a Java Runtime Environment to make use of this toolset -- if calling `java -version` from your command prompt tells you have version 1.7 or higher, I bet you'll be fine.